 Wellness House of Annapolis is fortunate to have dedicated, qualified professionals on our Board of Directors, Advisory Council, and staff who believe deeply in our mission.

 Dr. Kelly Sullivan, MD, FACS

-Dr. Kelly Sullivan is the Founder and Chair of the Board of Directors of Wellness House.
+Dr. Kelly Sullivan is the Founder of Wellness House of Annapolis.
 She is a board-certified Plastic and Reconstructive Surgeon, a Fellow in the American College of Surgeons, and is Medical Director of the Sullivan Surgery & Spa and the Surgery Center of Annapolis.
 She holds a bachelor of science degree in mechanical engineering from M.I.T. and medical doctorate from Harvard Medical School.

 Dr. Sullivan founded Wellness House after witnessing among her clients a great need in our community for services that support individuals touched by cancer in a way that provides connectivity, strength, and healing.
 She is active in community service and is the recipient of many awards for her professional work and community involvement, including the People’s Physician Choice Award, Maryland’s Top 100 Women Award, Anne Arundel County CASA Community Leadership Award, Kevin E. Reichardt Foundation Award, What’s Up Top Docs, and Castle Connolly Top Docs.